LeoLupo1/numanalysisfinal/Multidimensional_Root_Finding.md

 - [Pseudocode](#pseudocode)
 - [References](#references)

 # Multidimensional Methods for Root Finding

 ## Introduction

 This article explores multidimensional root-finding methods, providing an overview of how a few key approaches work, their unique characteristics, and the factors that make solving these problems more complex than their one-dimensional counterparts.

-Many Graphics used in this Project were made in GIFsmos, here is a link to the project files used.
+Many of the GIFS used in this Project were made in GIFsmos, here is a link to the project files used.

 ## Historical Significance